 - Employment records or business income details

-Domestic Violence Proceedings:
+For Domestic Violence Cases:

 - Medical examination reports documenting physical injuries from violence